This blog may contain affiliate links. Read our disclosure policy for more info.

 20. Drive a tuk-tuk

-By far the most unique (and sometimes challenging) thing I did in Sri Lanka was driving a tuk-tuk around for 30 days.
+By far the most unique (and sometimes challenging) thing I did in Sri Lanka was rent a tuk-tuk to drive around for 30 days.
 Instead of catching buses or paying for taxis we cruised the coast and climbed the mountains in our own tuk-tuk.

 The idea first came to us after seeing something online and once we thought about it we simply had to do it!
 A tuk-tuk isn’t necessarily cheap and costs between $16 and $20 USD per day.
 But when you add up taxi costs and the time lost catching buses, it isn’t that bad.
 Plus, it’s a really cool way to travel!